BII REPORT: The Mobile Advertising Ecosystem Explained

 - And there are few shared protocols or standards: Mobile lacks the technical consensus that enables ad targeting, delivery, and measurement to work fairly seamlessly across the desktop world.
 As the mobile ad industry matures it will likely become more streamlined and simple, but for now there are innumerable actors interacting with one another and attempting to find a niche.

-- The display ad category presents a dynamic and complicated future: Google dominated the paid search category, which accounted for 62 per cent of mobile global ad spend last year.
+- The display ad category presents a dynamic and complicated future: Google captured 62 per cent of mobile global ad spend last year by dominating the paid search category.
 But, mobile ad networks, demand side platforms, mobile ad exchanges are all part of a dynamic ecosystem that is constantly evolving and trying to grow non-search mobile related advertising.
 New companies are also testing out and finding some success with mobile native ad formats.

 In full, the report: